IsMoreiraKt/Fortrant/README.md

 ## Upcoming Features
 - Integration with additional Fortran standards and keywords.
-- Improved snippet support for common Fortran constructs.
+- Support for semantic highlighting and Language Server Protocol (LSP).
 - Enhanced debugging capabilities for Fortran code.